 Women Who Weld offers a subsidized, 6-week intensive welding training program in which unemployed and underemployed women learn how to MIG weld and operate various metalworking tools and machines.
-Graduates of the program will be prepared for full-time jobs or apprenticeships in the welding industry.
+Graduates of the program are prepared for full-time jobs or apprenticeships in the welding industry.
 This program is funded through donations and grants, please click here if you would like to donate!

 YEAR-ROUND, WEEK-LONG TRAINING CLASSES

 Women Who Weld offers low-cost, week-long intensive welding training classes for women who are interested in learning how to MIG, TIG, and/or Stick weld.
-Graduates of the week-long program will be prepared for full-time jobs or apprenticeships in the welding industry.
+Graduates of the week-long program are prepared for full-time jobs or apprenticeships in the welding industry.
 Contact us below for more information!